 How do you get started?

-Google has published a guide on featured snippets in January 2018, but it just provides you with examples of how to opt out of having Google using your web content for featured snippets.
+Google has published a guide on featured snippets, but it just provides you with examples of how to opt-out of having Google using your web content for featured snippets.

 If you are looking for tips on how to optimize your content for being displayed as a Featured Snippet, here’s your checklist: